 Jerry has agreed to help us demonstrate how big our packing boxes are.
 Actually, to be honest, we created him specifically to perform this task.
 So he didn’t really have a choice.
 Poor Jerry.

 In the illustrations below, the boxes have been scaled to match Jerry’s proportions – so you can see how each packing box sizes up to a human.
 We’ve also given some examples of items you might be packing and how many you could fit in.

 Because of their size, tea chest cartons are best for light items like clothes and plastic containers.
 We don’t recommend filling them with weighty items like books, as they’ll end up too heavy to move.
 You should put heavier stuff in book cartons.
 Speaking of which…

-Smaller than tea chest cartons but just as tough, these boxes are well-suited to smaller but heavier items.
+Smaller than tea chest cartons but just as tough, these medium sized boxes are well-suited to smaller but heavier items.

 As the name implies, book cartons are perfect for packing books.
 But these cardboard creatures won’t discriminate against other items, such as kitchenware, DVDs or shoes.

 *Not really.
 Please don’t transport your adorable pets in this manner.